KCGD/discord-bot-fr-this-time/README.md

 choco install nodejs
 ```

+You may also install nodejs directly from their website [nodejs.org](https://nodejs.org/)

 ### Cloning the source code
 Next!
 Clone the repository *(believe it or not, this is important for compiling from source code)*